HOW TO CHOOSE A CONCIERGE PHYSICIAN – PART 1

 You’ll want to ask how many years the practice has been open, but then go a bit deeper, because not all experience is equal.
 How long has each physician been practicing this type of medicine?
 And, a bit of a curveball: Did this practice start as an insurance-based practice?

 The Sheldon Sowell Center for Health was founded in 1998 from the ground up by two physicians who were determined to create a practice in which they could treat each patient the way they themselves wanted to be treated.
-Simply put: We’re good at this.
+Simply put: We believe we’re good at this.

 What’s your patient-doctor ratio?